Clever Single Sign-On - Overview

 • Discovery Endpoint

-• Provides a client with configuration details about the OpenID Connect Authorization Server.
-The client makes an HTTP GET call to the discovery endpoint: /. well-known/openid-configuration.
-A discovery document is returned containing the OpenID Connect implementation details.
+• An endpoint that provides configuration details about the OpenID Connect authorization server.
+The client makes an HTTP GET request to /.well-known/openid-configuration, and the server returns the OpenID Connect configuration document.

 • Identity Token